- Most of the people are Buddhist and it is famous for it’s dizzying number of pagodas

 We also asked Diana about recommendations for hotels and restaurants.
 Here is her helpful reply:We stayed in Yangon at Panda Hotel (not very good – clean, but old, we chose it because there almost all were fully booked); we paid like $60 /night.
 In Bagan we stayed in Hotel “Amazing Bagan”, very nice place; we paid like 70/night/room.
 We found the food quite OK, in both places.
 In Yangon, there was a nice restaurant, close to Scott Market.
 It is called Zawgi.
 I was told there is a very nice French restaurant “La Planteure”, you have to ask, we didn’t go there; we also had a great dinner, on the lake at that floating restaurant where they have a traditional show also.
 It is called Karaweik Hall.

 In Bagan, we used to eat in the old part of the town, there are small restaurants close to the hotel (I remember one we used to go many times as they said they have the best burger in town – it’s true!)
 Weather Spoons, they have friendly and nice staff.

 Thanks again to Diane for being so very helpful!
 The information she gave us was valuable guide for our trip.
 I will also be sharing with you in pictures our own experience of Mayanmar and how we prepared for it.
 Unfortunately we were only able to visit Yangon and Bagan.
 Inle Lake and Mandalay will have to wait for a future trip!
-Stay tuned for our Myanmar adventure!
+Stay tuned for more stories of our Myanmar adventure!